binhnguyennus/awesome-scalability/README.md

 # High Scalability, High Availability, High Stability, High Performance, and High Intelligence Back-end Designs

 An updated and curated list of selected readings to illustrate High Scalability, High Availability, High Stability, High Performance, and High Intelligence Back-end Designs.
-Concepts are explained in the articles of notable engineers and credible references.
+Concepts are explained in the articles of prominent engineers and credible references.
 Case studies are taken from battle-tested systems those are serving millions to billions of users.

 #### If your Back-end went slow :traffic_light:
 > Understand your problems: scalability problem (fast for a single user but slow under heavy load) or performance problem (slow for a single user) by reviewing some [design principles](#principles), then checking how [scalability](#scalability) and [performance](#performance) problems are solved in tech giants.
 The section of [intelligence](#intelligence) are created for those who work with data and machine learning at big (data) and deep (learning) scale.
 Also, you can check some [talks](#talks) of elite engineers to know how they build, scale, and optimize their systems.